Dipsingh/dipsingh.github.io/_posts/2024-05-18-Quantile-Regression.md

 $$

 This process finds the values of $\beta_{0}$ and $\beta_{1}$ that makes the sum as small as possible.
-The Mean squared loss function is convex and differentiable at each point.
+The Mean squared loss function is convex and differentiable at each point as shown below.

 {: .center}
 ![MSE Loss Function](/images/post27/fig8.png "MSE Loss Function")

 ## Quantile Regression